 - Do be sincere with your enthusiasm - and don't exaggerate, as you may get caught out.

-- Don't copy a friend's or family member's personal statement - you could get caught and risk having your application rejected.
+- Don't copy a friend's or family member's personal statement.
+Applications are screened for plagiarism by UCAS, so you could get caught and risk having your application rejected.

-- Don't name-drop one particular university in your personal statement - remember, you're only sending one statement to multiple universities.
+- Don't name-drop one particular university in your personal statement - remember, you're only sending one statement, which means multiple universities will receive it.

 - Don't use inspirational quotes to back up any details in your personal statement - universities want to read your words and thoughts, not somebody else's.